Advantages and Disadvantages of Wooden Saunas

 Maintenance Plan & Schedule

 After each use, lightly rinse and dry surfaces.
 Annually, sand and reapply oil or sealant.
-Every few years, check for splitting boards, mold patches, or loose joints, and repair as needed (full routine in sauna maintenance).
+Every few years, check for splitting boards, mold patches, or loose joints, and repair as needed.

 Usage Frequency & Stress